Adopt a Git branching strategy

 Review and merge code with pull requests

 The review that takes place in a pull request is critical for improving code quality.
 Only merge branches through pull requests that pass your review process.
-Avoid merging branches to the master branch without a pull request.
+Avoid merging branches to the main branch without a pull request.

 Reviews in pull requests take time to complete.
 Your team should agree on what's expected from pull request creators and reviewers.
 Distribute reviewer responsibilities to share ideas across your team and spread out knowledge of your codebase.